 "This was something we very quickly knew we would need to put in," said Lindsey.

 Officials say the old building likely should have been replaced a decade sooner - they say utility plants generally last about 40 years - but they note the airport embarked on few projects during a 20-year period that began after the 1984 Olympics.
-During that period, parts of the infrastructure began to crumble, Lindsey said.

 "I think the airport had been caught in a web of confusion about how it would evolve," Lindsey said.